drakealexander/pyfun/hello/README.md

 print("Hello world!")
 ```

+> 💬 If you do not see the pretty Python syntax highlighting colors it
+> is because `vim` needs to know you are working with a Python file
+> and up until this moment (typing in the shebang line) had no way to
+> know.
+After you save and close you will see the colors the next time
+> you open the file.

 Now that we have given the shell this shebang hint and `chmod +x`-ed
 our script we can just run it with the script name dropping the
 `python3`.